F-1/J-1 Visa Application Process

 if you are visiting short-term.
 This visa will allow you to enter and leave the United

 States.
 Instructions on how to secure your visa are included below.

 Here are some general comments in regard to visa acquisition:

 Begin the process early.
-However, you may not apply more than 120 days prior to your program start date indicated
+You may apply up to 365 days prior to your program start date indicated on your I-20

 The US Department of State provides online information on visa processing times.
 Be

 aware that the information on the site updates on a weekly basis.

 You may not arrive in the United States more than 30 days prior to the program start